Assessments

 4. Communication

 Where a child or parent with disabilities has communication difficulties it may be necessary to use alternatives to speech.
 In communicating with a child with such an impairment, it may be particularly useful to involve a person who knows the child well and is familiar with the child's communication methods.
-However, caution should be given in using family members to facilitate communication.
+However, caution should be exercised in using family members to facilitate communication.
 Where the child has had a communication assessment, its conclusions and recommendations should be observed.

 5. Focus on the Child